yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ```

 The function, _file.path_ returns the complete relative file path to the data file, which
 is then read by the _fread_ function.
+Note I can easily use the relative path method,
+because the folder structure follows strictly R packaging structure.

 ```
 d <- data.table::fread(file.path(dp, fn[1]))